aesirxio/business-suite/README.md

 ## Development setup

 1. This project is using Monorepos with git submodule.
-You need to run `git submodule init` then cloned the project.`
+You need to run `git submodule update --init --recursive` then cloned the project.`
 2. Run `yarn install` to install the dependencies.
 3. Run `yarn prepage` to build the dependencies.
 2. Rename the `.env.dist` file to `.env` on `packages/business-suite` folder.